DJDanl/cpp-docs.pt-br/docs/standard-library/valarray-class.md

 ### <a name="parameters"></a>Parâmetros

-*right*
+*right*<br/>
 A valarray ou valor de um tipo de elemento idêntico ao da valarray operando será combinado, elemento a elemento, pelo bit a bit `OR` com a valarray operando.

 ### <a name="return-value"></a>Valor de retorno